jaxon411/capstone1/README.md

 CI = 0.05
 ```

-I treated winning andnot winning as a Bernoulli trial and utilized some Bayesian magic (also known as Bayesian testing) to find the most likely P-Values.
+I treated winning and not winning as a Bernoulli trial and utilized some Bayesian magic (also known as Bayesian testing) to find the most likely P-Values.
 I gathered the number of wins for each team *given* that they had Roshan Control and created a binomial distribution with it.

 Finally, to accomplish the Bayesian testing, I created two beta distributions for the prior probabilities, which is updated by their wins and losses as alpha and beta respectively.
 Here are the results after testing: